 According to Netflix, gamified television looks to be a potential gateway to a higher-level of audience engagement, with great potential to be a highly lucrative medium.

 Mapping and planning out a project of this size is no easy feat, yet it can yield strong results.
 That being said, from here on out don’t expect every second Netflix original to be a gamified experience.
-The many variables that need to be considered when creating an interactive project helps maintain that that only a certain level of work will be fit for the format, not to mention it also seems that the Black Mirror team have set the bar impossibly high for whoever is brave enough to take on the next project.
+The many variables that need to be considered when creating an interactive project helps maintain that only a certain level of work will be fit for the format, not to mention it also seems that the Black Mirror team have set the bar impossibly high for whoever is brave enough to take on the next project.

 Netflix has hinted at plans to dabble in other genres for adult interactive programs in the future such as comedies, romance and horror movies, ultimately, aiming to shake up these genres and advance storytelling in the future.